 4. Group Similar Features

-Usually features fall into one of several themes or groups.
+Usually features of an app fall into one of several themes or groups.
 Organizing similar features into groups helps reduce redundancy: maybe you’ve thought of several features that solve the same problem.
 Once you see them side-by-side you can evaluate which meets the users’ needs better.

 With features in groups, you can prioritize where each group of features fits in your overall strategy and then choose the most impactful feature within the group.

 5. Buy Your Features